GetSimpleCMS-CE-plugins/plugin-i18n_DeepL_Page_Translation/README.md

+## General
 This plugin allows translation of GetSimple cms pages using the DeepL translation API. \
 It requires the [i18n base plugin](https://github.com/GetSimpleCMS-CE-plugins/plugin-i18n/) designed by Martin Vlcek.

-This plugin creates new, translated pages on the Edit page, according to the i18n page structure that uses a slug ending consisting of an underscore plus the two-letter language code for non-default language pages.
+This plugin creates new, translated pages on the Edit page, according to the i18n page structure that uses a slug ending consisting of an underscore plus the two-letter language code for non-default language pages. \
+It does this by cloning pages to a different language slug, while translating their content using DeepL.

 **Attention:** A (Free or Pro) DeepL Developer API account is also required: See [here](https://www.deepl.com/en/pro-api#api-pricing).